team-phteven/T3-A2-Part-B/README.md

 ### How was Styled-components used in the project?

 Styled-components was used to provide css styling directly to react components in the app.
 It was also used to add to and override the default bootstrap styles provided by Bootstrap and React-bootstrap.
+The style system used involved avoiding using bootstrap utility classes, and instead defining the css styling as styled components.
+This workflow allowed for easy styling of bootstrap react components.

 ## Jest